Watts Charges and Epstein Credits in California Divorce

 A Watts charge is a financial obligation owed by the spouse who exclusively occupies a community property home after separation.
 Because the non-occupying spouse is a co-owner but not receiving the benefit of living there, they are entitled to compensation equal to half the home's fair rental value.

-Watts charge formula
+Step 1: monthly Watts charge

 Written notice strengthens the claim